Teaching Fellow - Middle School Math

 Teaching & Instruction

-- Co-teach a middle school English Language Arts and Reading (ELAR) classes, progressing to full lead teacher responsibilities.
+• Co-teach a middle school mathematics class, progressing to full lead teacher responsibilities.

 Mentorship & Professional Growth